-- Reckless Gun Usage: Stolzoff despite a trained security guard, points her phaser rifle at another crewmember who asks her not to with Stolzoff's only response that the safety is on.
+- Reckless Gun Usage: Stolzoff, despite being a trained security guard, points her phaser rifle at another crewmember who asks her not to, with Stolzoff's only response being that the safety is on.

 - Shout-Out: The episode is based on the Japanese soldiers in the Philippines who still thought World War II was still being fought.